 - 6.3 The school complies with applicable local, state, and federal laws regarding safety and health issues.
 (C) - 6.3a The program does not offer foods that present a risk of choking to children.
 Food is cut into small pieces no larger than a one-fourth-inch square for infants and a one-half-inch square for toddlers.
 A written policy is communicated to all staff and parents.
 (EE) - 6.4 Students are in compliance with the requirements of civil authorities regarding immunizations, physical examinations, and communicable diseases.
 Records of health services rendered to students (including accidents and injuries) are appropriately noted and filed.
 (C) - 6.5 Written policies and procedures for all areas of health and safety services have been developed, reviewed, and implemented.
-(C) - 6.5a The program has specific written policies that guide the consistent implementation of a wellness and illness management plan as well as staff training in their responsibilities (outlined in the EE Evidence Guide for REACH Indicators on the accompanying CD).
-(EE) - 6.5b The program has an established plan for sanitizing toys and equipment regularly.
+(C) - 6.5a The program consults with a health care professional to establish specific written policies that guide the consistent implementation of a wellness and illness management plan as well as staff training in their responsibilities (outlined in the EE Evidence Guide for REACH Indicators).
+(EE)

+- 6.5b The program has an established plan for sanitizing toys and equipment regularly.
 Toys that have been contaminated by saliva or other body secretions are washed and sanitized before they are used by another child.
-(EE) - 6.6 Biblically based plans and procedures are developed that educate the school community regarding harassment, intimidation, and bullying.
-(C) - 6.7 The school provides training for staff and complies with its legal reporting responsibilities in cases of alleged child abuse, neglect, or other areas in which reporting is mandated.
+(EE) - 6.6 Biblically-based plans and procedures are developed that educate the school community regarding harassment, intimidation, and bullying.
+Students and families are educated on how to build biblically-based relationships, have caring interaction, and resolve conflicts with peers.
+(C) - 6.7\ The school has developed policies and procedures that promote child safety; define conduct expectations for staff and volunteers; and provide training for staff, volunteers, and students.
+Staff training includes legal reporting responsibilities in cases of alleged or suspected child abuse, neglect, or other areas in which reporting is mandated.
 (C)